B13rg/B13rg.github.io/_drafts/RFC-4838-review.md

 Traditional networks labor to maintain continuous connectivity and low queuing and transmission delay.

 ## 4. State Management Considerations

-TODO
+This section describes the various types of state throughout the bundler protocol.

-This section considers state managed at the bundle layer.
+It also provides general guidance on implementation details.

 ```mermaid
 stateDiagram-v2